The short answer

 What are the most common Yorkie haircut styles?

-Five most-requested at Calgary groomers:
+Five most-requested cuts at Calgary groomers, plus the traditional show coat.

-The traditional show coat (floor-length silky hair, topknot) is impractical for most pet owners.
-Tell your groomer the cut name plus your maintenance willingness.
+The traditional show coat (floor-length silky hair plus a topknot) is impractical for most pet owners.
+It needs professional bathing and wrapping.

 How often should a Yorkie be professionally groomed?